 The provision for impairment of inventories assessment required a degree of estimation and judgement.
 The level of the provision is assessed by taking into account the recent sales experience, the estimated costs to complete and other factors that affect net realisable value.
-The directors of the Responsible Entity have assessed that as at 30 June 2019 certain inventory write downs were required for specific developments where estimated total construction costs exceed the estimated net realisable value.
+The directors of the Responsible Entity have assessed that as at 30 June 2020 certain inventory write downs were required for specific developments where estimated total construction costs exceed the estimated net realisable value.
+The impairment for each work in progress development is based on the as if complete valuation and underlying sales value, as observed from previous sales and not the current state of work in progress.
+As a result, there is a risk that the inventory balance is misstated as the valuations do not confirm the value of the work in progress inventory balances at their stage of construction.
 Refer to Note 11 for further details.